radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 }
   ```

-  Note: arn:aws:iam::817312594854:oidc-provider/oidc.eks.us-west-2.amazonaws.com/id/67DDAC18D8C44CEDCF1C9719A8E9B866 is the iam for oidc provider and every iam role created after cluster is enabled with oidc provider should be automatically populated with a trust relation to the provider.
-But we have to add the trust statements specific to the namespace, service-account.
+  Note: 67DDAC18D8C44CEDCF1C9719A8E9B866 is the specific eks cluster instance.
+  The aud is the intended recipient of the token.
+  The sub is the entity that the token represents.

 #### Radius support

 **installation**

-User can enable IRSA for AWS by by choosing "IRSA" option by choosing IRSA during rad init and providing a base RoleARN (`arn:aws:iam::123456789012:role/rad-role`) which has no policies attached to it ref.
-[UX changes](#user-experience-cli-design)  The purpose of this RoleARN is to just enable the IRSA setup for Radius.
-As a result, the service-accounts will be annotated with role arn, similar to `amazonaws.com/role-arn: arn:aws:iam::123456789012:role/rad-role`. radius pods associated with the service-account will have environment variables  AWS_ROLE_ARN and AWS_WEB_IDENTITY_TOKEN_FILE.
-Also, the iam-token is mounted as a secret.
+User can enable IRSA for AWS by by choosing "IRSA" option by choosing IRSA during rad init and providing a RoleARN (`arn:aws:iam::123456789012:role/rad-role`).
+This stores the roleARN as credential.
+It also mounts the service-account token to ucp and rp pods as secret.

 ```